KSP-KOS/KOS/doc/source/structures/vessels/rcs.rst

     :access: Get only
     :type: :ref:`scalar <scalar>` (kN)

-    How much thrust would this rcs thruster give at its current atmospheric pressure if the throttle was max at 1.0, and the thrust limiter was max at 100%.
+    How much thrust would this rcs thruster give at its current atmospheric pressure if one of the control axes that activates it (yaw, pitch, roll, fore, aft, or top) was maxxed, and the thrust limiter was max at 100%.
 Note this might not be the thruster's actual max thrust it could have under other air pressure conditions.
 Some thrusters have a very different value for MAXTHRUST in vacuum as opposed to at sea level pressure.

 .. _rcs_MAXTHRUSTAT: